MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license.md

-## Setup a Dynamics 365 Guides device license
+## Set up a Dynamics 365 Guides device license

 In this article, we’ll walk through how to configure a Dynamics 365 Guides device license.

 ## Prerequisites

-A Guides device license should be configured after you have deployed your Guides solution and apps.
+A Dynamics 365 Guides device license should be configured after you have deployed your Guides solution and apps.
 You should be familiar with the process of assigning licenses, assigning roles, and creating guides for use by operators.
 Note that a device license is limited to operating a guide and you need a working environment to test your device license.